QIICR/dcmqi/README.md

 As an introduction to the motivation, capabilities and advantages of using the DICOM standard, and the objects mentioned above, you might want to read this open access paper:

-Fedorov A, Clunie D, Ulrich E, Bauer C, Wahle A, Brown B, Onken M, Riesmeier J, Pieper S, Kikinis R, Buatti J, Beichel RR.
+> Fedorov A, Clunie D, Ulrich E, Bauer C, Wahle A, Brown B, Onken M, Riesmeier J, Pieper S, Kikinis R, Buatti J, Beichel RR.
 (2016) DICOM for quantitative imaging biomarker development: a standards based approach to sharing clinical data and structured PET/CT analysis results in head and neck cancer research. *PeerJ* 4:e2057 https://doi.org/10.7717/peerj.2057

-dcmqi is under active development.
-The functionality available is being refined, may (and most likely, will) change in the future, and may not work as expected.
-The organization of the documentation will also change in the future.

 dcmqi is developed and maintained by the [QIICR](http://qiicr.org) project.

 # Getting started

-At the moment, we do not provide pre-built packages for dcmqi.
-If you want to give it a try, you will need to check out the source code and build it yourself.

-dcmqi is not platform specific.
-Our goal is to support its use on Windows, Mac and Linux.

-In the future (pending resolution of issues on the gitbooks platform), instructions on how to build dcmqi and how to use it will be provided in the [dcmqi gitbook manual](https://fedorov.gitbooks.io/dcmqi/content/v/gitbook/).

-For now, please check out [dcmqi faq](https://github.com/QIICR/dcmqi-faq/issues) to find instructions on how to build dcmqi, and how to use certain components.
+Installation and usage instructions are available in [dcmqi gitbook manual](https://fedorov.gitbooks.io/dcmqi/content/v/gitbook/).

 # License